Cuban solenodon: Status

 Willy Ley wrote in 1964 that the Cuban solenodon was, if not extinct, among "the rarest animals on earth".
 It was declared extinct in 1970, but was rediscovered in 1974.
 Since 1982, it has been listed as an endangered species, in part because it only breeds a single litter of one to three in a year (leading to a long population recovery time), and because of predation by invasive species, such as small Indian mongooses, black rats, feral cats, and feral dogs.
 The species is also thought to be threatened by deforestation as well as habitat degradation due to logging and mining.
 However, there is very little conservation attention given to the species.

 Distribution and habitat

 It is endemic to mountainous forests in the Nipe-Sagua-Baracoa mountain range of eastern Cuba, in the provinces of Holguín, Guantánamo, and Santiago de Cuba, though subfossil evidence showed it once inhabited throughout the island.
 It is nocturnal and travels at night along the forest floor, looking for insects and small animals on which to feed.

 Behavior

 This species has a varied diet.
-At night, they search the forest floor litter for insects and other invertebrates, fungi, and roots.
-They climb well and feed on fruits, berries, and buds, but have more predatory habits, too.
-With venom from modified salivary glands in the lower jaw, they can kill lizards, frogs, small birds, or even rodents.
+At night, they search the forest floor litter for insects and other invertebrates (such as worms), fungi, roots, and vertebrate carrion.
+They climb well and feed on fruits, berries, buds, and leaves, but have more predatory habits, too.
+With venom from modified salivary glands in the lower jaw, they can kill lizards, other small reptiles, frogs, small birds, or even rodents.
 They seem not to be immune to the venom of their own kind, and cage mates have been reported dying after fights.